Helping Aetna join users on their personal health care journey.

 One of the biggest challenges our team faced was being able to thoughtfully create a new feature while also vetting the problem space in the first place.
 This is neither an area Aetna has historically operated, nor a place where users might expect their health insurance company to be in.

-Several of the following factors influenced many of our initial parameters and requirements:
+Several of the following factors influenced many of our designs and ideations:

 1. personal data and the 'creep-factor'

 By using a user's personal health data, claims history, and self-reported data, Aetna can create predictive data models to create a list of recommendations.
 However, the important line to walk here was being able to clearly communicate the value proposition of such features to the user, while maintaining transparency and managing expectations.
 If we didn't do this well, users described feeling the "creep factor" in that Aetna shouldn't be monitoring their health/actions like that.

 2. reaching users at the right time, with the right message

 Part of the strategy we outlined was utilizing both push and in-app messaging to reach the user.
 However, being able to predict reaching the user at the right time with the right message is very difficult without both the proper data and data collection methods.